Glossary term

 Cash Advance Versus Balance Transfer

-A balance transfer moves an existing balance from one account to another.
-A cash advance gives the borrower direct access to cash.
-The two can both involve credit-card borrowing, but they serve different purposes and can have different pricing structures.
+A balance transfer moves debt from one credit account to another.
+A cash advance creates new borrowing by turning part of the line into cash.
+The two features can both appear on credit-card accounts, but they solve different problems and usually carry different fees and interest rules.

 Example of a Cash Advance